Adult Health Food Mom Health

 • Pig hair

 Most of the L-cysteine you find in your bread comes from human hair, a larger percentage of which is gathered from hair salons and barbershops in China.
 The hair is packaged, shipped off to the processing plant, and soaked in acid.
-The acid dissolves the hair, after which it is passed through a special chemical process to isolate the L-cysteine.
+The acid dissolves the hair, passing through a special chemical process to isolate the L-cysteine.

 Once the L-cysteine has been isolated, it is processed, packaged, and sent off to the massive factories where commercial bread products are made.
 It goes straight into your bread dough, and you consume it when you eat that doughy bread product.